1300 307 576 Call now Request a callback

 Rentokil's termite pest control process begins with an initial inspection of your property, thoroughly searching for breeding grounds and any damage incurred.

-Furthermore, our technicians can offer recommendations to minimise conditions that attract termites to your property, ensuring enduring protection against these destructive pests.
+Furthermore, our technicians can offer recommendations to minimise conditions that attract termites to your property, ensuring the safety of your property against these destructive pests.

 Yes, Rentokil prioritises safety in all our pest control treatments, including those targeting termites.
 We use products and methods that are approved for residential and commercial use and pose minimal risk to humans, pets, and the environment when applied correctly by trained professionals.